 about kelowna women’s shelter

-With the Kelowna Women’s Shelter founded in 1980, the organization’s brand was well established.
+With the Kelowna Women’s Shelter founded in 1980, the organization’s brand was well-established.
 However, the tools and materials the KWS used to communicate with clients and community partners required a more modern aesthetic and a website with enhanced capabilities.
-Due to the critical nature of the services WHS provides, it was imperative to create a site that was easy to access as well as to navigate.
+Due to the critical nature of the services WHS provides, it was imperative to create a site that was easy to access and navigate.

 capturing the brand

 We incorporated elements of the original branding, such as the flower logo, into the refreshed identity to maintain recognition within the community and to create a cohesive flow throughout the marketing materials.
 Images of modern women in typical surroundings were integrated into the branding to demonstrate that abuse is not selective, it can happen to anyone.
 An air of optimism and strength is reflected in many of these visuals to symbolize that there is hope for those who seek help from the Women’s Shelter.

 The sans serif font was selected to complement the existing brand font and is used as a header to clearly and distinctly outline the subject matter it addresses.
 It suggests stability, steadiness, and a sense of consistency- qualities that speak to the nature and services of the Kelowna Women’s Shelter.